Unravel is an adorable, physics-based puzzle platformer from Swedish developer Coldwood Interactive.

 - Hollywood Acid: Averted.
 While the acidic substance Yarny encounters is the usual bright glowy green, part of the puzzle challenge is that many things actually do not dissolve in it immediately.
 One particular level is pretty much all about finding enough plastic bottles and other materials to safely traverse the pools.

-- Hub Level: All levels are accessed through picture frames in the old lady's house.
+- Hub Level: All levels in the first game are accessed through picture frames in the old lady's house, while the ones in the second are accessed through glowing portals in the abandoned lighthouse.

 - Instant Knots: When Yarny throws a length of string it automatically attaches to branches and ledges.